ngageoint/hootenanny/docs/user/VAGRANT.md

     git submodule init
     git submodule update
     vagrant up

+Please note, cloning using ssh is supported only authenticated GitHub account.
+To use anonymous cloning, replace first line with SSL clonnig like this:
+    git clone https://github.com/ngageoint/hootenanny.git  hoot --config core.autocrlf=input

 ~~Once initialization is complete, uncomment the `#, group: "tomcat8"` portion of the in Vagrantfile to allow the webapp to write to shared folders.~~  The previous workaround step is no longer needed as the provision script adds vagrant and tomcat8 users to each others group.